 I missed Wall-E during its heavily hyped theatrical run, yet with the advent of its DVD debut in late November, I had no more rationale for sparing myself from one of the most beloved films of 2008, possibly ever, if one swallows the corporate double-speak that passes for commentary and criticism in the New York Times.
 This is the sort of thing that A.O.
 Scott and Frank Rich gobble up as if it were a bag of Tofutti Cuties, so it must be wonderful.
 Au contraire.

 Hideous from the get-go, Wall-E announces in the very first scene that the writer-director, Andrew Stanton, knows nothing about setting images to music.
-Some fairly nice opening “shots” of planets viewed from the perspective of deep space are drained of their interstellar potency by Stanton’s insistence on scoring the montage to Jerry Herman’s tenth-rate show tune, “Put on Your Sunday Clothes,” with its inane lyrics (“There’s lots of world out there”) warbled by an awful male voice, redolent of Broadway’s distorted notions of folksy banjo players, that sounds like one of Alvin and the Chipmunks going through puberty.
+Some fairly nice opening “shots” of planets viewed from the perspective of deep space are drained of their interstellar potency by Stanton’s insistence on scoring the montage to Jerry Herman’s tenth-rate show tune, “Put on Your Sunday Clothes,” with its inane lyrics (“There’s lots of world out there”) warbled by an awful male voice, redolent of Broadway’s distorted notions of folksy banjo pickers, that sounds like one of Alvin and the Chipmunks going through puberty.
 Not only is the song horribly written and sung, it’s further nudged along to fingernail-on-a-blackboard status by shrill orchestration that calls for the entire woodwind section to be pitched at the level of tin whistles.

 Meanwhile, the visuals have descended from starry space to the brown desert of Earth, reminding us that Pixar animation has never produced anything that wasn’t astoundingly ugly.
 Pixar, to me, has always resembled a high-white, airbrushed type of Claymation, minus any of that technique’s primitive charm.
 Wall-E, despite the rapturous oozing about its “cinematic poetry” from staff critics, is as devoid of grace or beauty as any Pixar product, and “product” is all this bore amounts to, with its formulaic script, its endless explosions that happen for no especial reason, and its perfunctory, unearned, wholly unconvincing sentiment that’s somehow supposed to grub up our hearts with sticky gummy bears.
 This saga of a motorized trash compactor who wheels through our barren, unpopulated planet, discovering the detritus of civilization, rarely reaches beyond the Same Old Crap, repackaged here to appeal both to eco-chic and futurist-dystopian sensibilities.